CGCookie/retopoflow/docs/v4/strokes.md

 ![](images/strokes_loop.jpg)

+**Circle** can be used in the redo panel to reshape a closed loop into perfect circle.

 ### Equals Loop

 An Equals Loop is created by drawing a second loop inside or outside a selected loop.